Timid-tec/Advanced-Spawn-Protection/README.md

 - sm_spawnprotect_colormodels - Should we set colored player models.
 (0 off, 1 on) default 1
 - sm_spawnprotect_endonattack - Should we disable spawn protect on attack.
 (0 off, 1 on) default 1

-## Commands
-- /rainbow default admin flag ADMFLAG_RCON - Allows the player models on spawn to go into a loop of R G B (Removed:✖️)

 ## Things to Add
 - Allow players to set custom spawn protect model highlighting color.